 3. Requires a Decision

-As a React Native developer, you have options to either use React Native or stick with native components.
-You will have to assess the pros, cons, and performance for every situation to generate the most efficient output.
+Developers have options to either use React Native or stick with native elements.
+They have to assess the pros, cons, and performance for every situation to generate the most efficient output.
 So it will require additional time and effort to find the business logic and React Native performance comparison for every scenario.

 4. Too Many Outdated Resources